 but forgot to mention that nightmares are dreams, too.” – Oscar Wilde

-Nightmares also run in families (hold the Drunk Uncle jokes please) who have a history of suffering nightmares or other parasomnias (other sleep disorders like sleepwalking or talking).
+Bad dreams also run in families who have a history of suffering nightmares or other parasomnias (other sleep disorders like sleepwalking or talking).

 Dreams usually happen in the second half of our sleep during rapid eye movement (REM), which is why dreams seem to occur in the wee hours.
 A bad dream is an isolated incident that doesn’t leave you with an emotional impact.
 A nightmare, however, leads to strong feelings in the dreamer that wakes them up and causes them distress.
 I can tell you from personal experience that nightmares can be bad enough to leave you shaken in the morning.
 The occasional nightmare is common.